 From Static Structure to Living Process

-—the data model, the process flow, and the screens for data entry.
+You have now built the complete static structure of your📋 Function—the data model, the process flow, and the screens for data entry.
 Now, it’s time to make this structure intelligent.
 Automation is the nervous system that connects these parts and makes your process run itself.

-LEGO piece to create rules that handle repetitive tasks, ensuring your process is not only consistent but also highly efficient.
+This step leverages the Universal Automation LEGO piece to create rules that handle repetitive tasks, ensuring your process is not only consistent but also highly efficient.

 Every automation rule in Luklak follows a simple but powerful principle: Trigger → Condition → Action.
 This can be translated as: When event A happens, if condition B is true, then perform action C.